tuchandra/sitev2/content/posts/DRAFT_normalcy_during_coronavirus.md

 <!--more-->

-This marks one week of fully remote work.

-I recognize, first off, that I'm extremely lucky to be able to hole up and work from home during this epidemic.
-My sense of normalcy will be very different from that of a healthcare worker or grocery store employee.
+Today marks just under two weeks of fully remote work; my first day at home was Thursday, March 12.
+I recognize, first off, that I'm extremely lucky to be able to hole up and work from home during this pandemic.
+My sense of normalcy will be very different from that of a healthcare worker or grocery store employee, who likely have none.
 I am grateful for this.
 I *do* understand how privileged I am to even be able to write this, in the evening after being done with work.

+## Things that work

 Staying at my desk all day has been mentally and physically draining.